 Q11.
-Since your SOL clinic visit on (date), has a doctor or health professional told you that you had heart failure?
+Since our last telephone interview with you on (date), has a doctor or health professional told you that you had heart failure?

 Questions assess doctor diagnosed heart failure.
 Another clinical name for this condition is congestive heart failure or congestive cardiac failure.
 This diagnosis covers a variety of conditions in which the heart is unable to pump a sufficient amount of blood through the body.
 Heart failure should not be confused with heart attack or myocardial infarction.